corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/flow-unit-testing/index.md

 ## How this is different to Corda 4

-In previous versions of Corda, such as Corda 4, flows were required to extend the `FlowLogic` abstract class which was a large class providing a lot of functionality, and a lot of services via `ServiceHub`.
-This abstract class made it very difficult to write unit tests focused on the flow behaviour since a lot of mock wiring was necessary before being able to write even basic tests.
+In previous versions of Corda, such as Corda 4, flows were required to extend the `FlowLogic` abstract class which was a large class providing a lot of functionality, and many services via `ServiceHub`.
+This abstract class made it very difficult to write unit tests focused on the flow behavior since a lot of mock wiring was necessary before being able to write even basic tests.

 ## How to include flow test utilities